Divers Caution - Lk. Minnewanka Poor Vis

 Two Jack Lake is often open for scuba diving and the visibility there can also be poor but varies depending on local conditions.
 Please share the parking lot & beach area with other public users.

-Scuba divers are reminded to stay clear of dams, weirs, marinas, boat channels and boat launches.
+AB SCUBA DIVERS: REMEMBER to always stay clear of dams, weirs, marinas, boat channels and boat launches.

 DIVERS: ALWAYS use common sense & good judgement when deciding to dive or not dive - due to safety concerns, change of local conditions, your own experience & even fitness level!